worepix/doc-chester/source/integrations/firebase.rst

 Step 1: Open command line
 *************************

-- Windows – cmd, Linux and macOS – Terminal, on our Raspbian login with user pi and password raspberry (more about logging on our Raspbian) !!!!!!!TODO!!!!!!!!
+- Windows – cmd, Linux and macOS – Terminal, on our Raspbian login with user pi and password raspberry (:doc:`more about logging on our Raspbian <../tutorials/raspberry-pi-login>`)

 Step 2: Install firebase plugin to Node-RED via
 ***********************************************